jakelicata/SunTracker/README.md

 Additionally, we have kept some of the older code files in the folder "Old_Prototyping_Code" in order to fully document out process.

+Lastly, there remains a folder named "Old_Protoypting_Code."
+This folder is for the sole purpose of maintaining old files for the contributers to go back to document progress, and are not needed for any other reason.

 ## Hardware Used
 - Arduino UNO R4 Minima